Discord App on Cloudflare

 In order to make it available to frontend Javascript, I will put it in the DOM.

-I decided to put it in a meta
+I decided to put it in a meta tag in the head of the HTML document.

-The ananke theme has a predefined block that pulls in a partial file if it’s available, so I placed the following snippet in layouts/partials/head-additions.html
+The ananke theme has a predefined block that pulls in a partial file if it’s available, so I placed the following snippet in layouts/partials/head-additions.html:

 Figuring Out Hugo

-Here are some notes from setting up a basic Hugo site with the ananke
+Here are some notes from setting up a basic Hugo site with the ananke theme.

 I followed the official quickstart guide but had to figure out a few things along that way, which I make a note of below.